 If you think about it, it’s a lot harder to attempt starting five different habits at the same time than focusing on just one.
 You are much more likely to succeed at a new habit if you give it all your attention.

 If it’s on your calendar, you’re most likely to get it done.
-Schedule time for the habit you are trying to incorporate in your life and then you can’t use the excuse “I don’t have time”.
+Schedule time for the habit you are trying to incorporate into your life and then you can’t use the excuse “I don’t have time”.
 Another tip is to do it at the same time every day.

 Monitor your progress.